From loom spaces to veering triangulations: Convexity

 \begin{proof} Suppose that $e$ is the given lower edge.
-Define $U(e)$ to be those tetrahedra $t'$ so that $R(t')$ properly spans $R(e)$.
+Let $P = \cell^{-1}(e)$.
+Define $U(e)$ to be those tetrahedra $t'$ so that $R' = \cell^{-1}(t')$ properly south-north spans $P$.
 Since $e$ is non-coastal, applying \reflem{Edge}, the set $U(e)$ is non-empty.
-Since $e$ is lower, no tetrahedron in $U(e)$ properly west-east spans $R(e)$.
-So every tetrahedron $t'$ in $U(e)$ has $R(t')$ properly south-north spanning $R(e)$.
-Take any such $t'$ and let $e'$ be the top edge of $t'$.
-We now apply \reflem{TwoEdges} to $e$ and $e'$ to obtain $t$.

-Suppose that $f$ is the given lower face.
-We take $e$ to be the bottom edge of $f$.
-By the previous paragraph the tetrahedron $t$ having $e$ as its bottom edge lies in $\veer(H)$.
-Since $t$ has $f$ as one of its bottom faces, we are done. \end{proof}
+Suppose that $t'$ is any tetrahedron in $U(e)$.
+Again, let $R'$ be the corresponding tetrahedron rectangle.
+Since $e$ is lower, $R'$ does not properly west-east span $P$.
+Thus $R'$ instead properly south-north spans $P$.
+Let $e'$ be the upper edge of $t'$.
+Let $P' = \cell^{-1}(e')$.
+We now apply \reflem{TwoEdges} to the edge rectangles $P$ and $P'$.
+The resulting tetrahedron $t = \cell(R_P)$ gives the result. \end{proof}

-\begin{lemma} The lower edges and faces for $H$ form a triangulated disk $L_H$ in $\veer(H)$. \end{lemma}
+\begin{lemma} The lower edges and faces for $H$ form a triangulated disk in $\veer(H)$. \end{lemma}

-\begin{proof} Let $L$ be the subcomplex of $\veer(\calL)$ consisting of $\Delta(H)$ and also the lower edges and faces for $H$.
-By \refcor{BottomEdgeFaceTet} we have that $L$ is a subcomplex of $\veer(H)$.
+\begin{proof} Let $L(H)$ be the subcomplex of $\veer(\calL)$ consisting of the lower edges and faces for $H$.
+By \refcor{CoastalLower} all coastal edges of $V(H)$ belong to $L(H)$.
+Since $T$ is non-empty, the set $\Delta(H)$ has at least four elements.
+From this and \reflem{Hull}\refitm{FiniteDisk} we deduce that $L(H)$ contains a simple edge cycle.

-Suppose that $\gamma$ is a simple edge cycle in $L$.
-Suppose further that $\gamma$ has no chords in $L$.
-By Lemmas \ref{Lem:OneEdge} and \ref{Lem:TwoCusps} the edge cycle $\gamma$ has length at least three.
-If $\gamma$ has length exactly three then, by \reflem{ThreeEdges} and by the definition of lower faces, there is a face $f$ contained in $L$ spanning $\gamma$.
+Suppose that $\ell$ is any simple edge cycle in $L(H)$.
+By Lemmas~\ref{Lem:OneEdgeTwoCusps} and~\ref{Lem:TwoCuspsAtMostOneEdge} the edge cycle $\ell$ has length at least three.
+If $\ell$ has length exactly three then, by \reflem{ThreeEdges} and by the definition of lower faces, there is a face $f$ contained in $L(H)$ spanning $\ell$.
+If $\ell$ has length greater than three then we must show that $\ell$ has a chord in $L(H)$.
+This and induction then proves the lemma.